Owings Mills Workers’ Compensation Lawyer

 If a worker passes away due to a work accident or occupational illness, surviving family members may also be entitled to benefits from workers’ compensation, such as contribution toward funeral and burial costs and partial replacement of the deceased worker’s wages for a defined period of time.

-How to File a Workers’ Comp Claim in Maryland
+How to File a Workers’ Compensation Claim in Owings Mills

 Once you’ve provided your employer with timely notice, you have more time in which to file a claim with the Workers’ Compensation Commission for workers’ compensation benefits from your employer.
 The commission will notify your employer and its workers’ compensation insurer of your claim.
 Your employer or its insurer will then conduct an investigation of your claim to determine whether to accept liability for your claim.
 Your employer or its insurer has 21 days to either approve or deny your claim.